salilbhise/WatchThis/README.md

 ## WatchThis! :tv:

-An application using JSON data from [The Movie DB](https://www.themoviedb.org/documentation/api) API that helps users choose a  Show or Movie to watch quickly and efficiently based off answers provided in a fun little survey.
+An application using JSON data from The Movie DB that helps users choose a Show or Movie to watch quickly and efficiently based off answers provided in a fun little survey.
 Our solution takes the trouble out of finding something to watch when it's time to #netflixandchill.

 ## Technology and Concepts
-User Input Validation, The Movie DB API, Giphy API, AJAX, Bootstrap
+User Input Validation, [The Movie DB API](https://www.themoviedb.org/documentation/api), [Giphy API](https://developers.giphy.com/), AJAX, [Bootstrap](https://getbootstrap.com/docs/4.1/getting-started/introduction/)

 ## Team Members
 - [Miguel Trujillo](https://github.com/mig9tx)